MV Sechelt Queen

-MV Chinook was a luxury automobile ferry that operated between Seattle, Port Angeles and Victoria under the ownership of Puget Sound Navigation Company.
+MV Chinook was a luxury automobile ferry designed by William Francis Gibbs, that operated between Seattle, Port Angeles and Victoria under the ownership of Puget Sound Navigation Company.

-MV Chinook was built in 1947 by Todd Shipyard, in Seattle WA, and entered service with Puget Sound Navigation Company.
+MV Chinook was built in 1947 by Todd Shipyard, in Seattle, and entered service with Puget Sound Navigation Company.
 Upon entering service the vessel proved to be quite successful.
 But by the time the vessel had entered service, Black Ball Line was undergoing fare cuts, worker strikes, and other problems.
 In 1950 Washington State purchased Puget Sound Navigation Company.
-The State of Washington took over its operations in 1951, the Chinook was still occasionally seen departing Colman Ferry Dock for trips to Port Angeles and Victoria.
+The State of Washington took over its operations in 1951, the Chinook was still occasionally seen departing Coleman Ferry Dock for trips to Port Angeles and Victoria.

 The vessel was removed from the route in 1954 and transferred to Black Ball Ferry Line.
 In 1955 the vessel was moved into Esquimalt Greaving Dock for annual refit.
 The refit however was much more extensive and included modifications to the Chinook's bow to allow bow loading.
 The vessel's state rooms were also removed during the refit.
-Later that year the vessel was moved to the Black Ball Lines the Horeshoe Bay - Nanaimo run alongside the MV Kahloke.
+Later that year the vessel was moved to the Black Ball Lines the Horseshoe Bay - Nanaimo run alongside the MV Kahloke.
 Shortly after obtaining a Canadian Registry, it was discovered that another vessel with a Canadian registry was named Chinook, Black Ball finally decided to change the MV Chinook's name by adding the Roman numeral II to the end.

-By 1960 Black Ball line was facing a massive labor crises, and there was little that could be done.
+By 1960 Black Ball line was facing a massive labor crisis, and there was little that could be done.
 A year later in 1961, Black Ball Line is purchased by the newly founded British Columbia Ferries Corporation.
 The vessel remained on the Horseshoe Bay - Nanaimo run until 1963, when the vessel was briefly moved to the Tsawwassen-Swartz Bay (Vancouver-Victoria) route.
-In September of that year the vessel was moved back to the Horseshoe Bay - Nanaimo route, before being moved to the Horseshoe Bay-Landale route.
+In September of that year the vessel was moved back to the Horseshoe Bay - Nanaimo route, before being moved to the Horseshoe Bay-Langdale route.
 That same year the vessel was remained to MV Sechelt Queen.